 - Parts of the body affected.
 Essential tremor mainly involves the hands, head and voice.
 Parkinson's disease tremors usually start in the hands, and can affect the legs, chin and other parts of the body.

-About half of essential tremor cases appear to result from altered DNA.
+About half the people with essential tremor appear to have an altered gene.
 This form is referred to as familial tremor.
 It isn't clear what causes essential tremor in people who don't have familial tremor.

 Known risk factors for essential tremor include:

 Altered gene.
 The inherited variety of essential tremor, known as familial tremor, is an autosomal dominant disorder.
 An altered gene from just one parent is needed to pass on the condition.

-If you have a parent with an altered gene for essential tremor, you have a 50% chance of developing the disorder yourself.
+Anyone who has a parent with an altered gene for essential tremor has a 50% chance of developing the condition.